coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 ![Marketer Profile](/images/SiteSearchBestPractices/marketerprofile.png)

 This is it folks, remember that a listing page is nothing more than a search result page with a custom style, scope and set of features.
 This means that everything about context and Sitecore xDB can be used on a standard search result page.

+If you wish to read other post on this series, click [here](https://search.coveo.com/#sort=date%20descending&f:TagsFacet=[Site%20Search%20Best%20Practices%20Series]&f:TagsFacet:operator=or).